Perfect Fractional Matchings in Bipartite Graphs Via Proportional Allocations

+The value of a piecewise proportional allocation is defined identically to a proportional allocation.
+With the Dulmage-Mendelsohn decomposition in hand, we can prove the following theorem. \begin{theorem} Every bipartite assignment instance has a perfect piecewise proportional allocation.
+That is, one whose value is equal to $n$. \end{theorem}

-With the Dulmage-Mendelsohn decomposition in hand, since each $X_i \sqcup Y_i$ is matching covered, using \Cref{thm:perfect-prop}, it is not hard to see that any instance $G$ has the following perfect allocation strategy: \begin{enumerate} \item Find the Dulmage–Mendelsohn decomposition $X_1 \sqcup Y_1, X_2 \sqcup Y_2, \dots$ of $G$. \item Assign for each $j \in J$ a rank $r_j = r$ equal to the index of the part it belongs to: $Y_{r}$. \item For each part $X_\ell \sqcup Y_\ell$, find the perfect proportional allocation on the graph induced by this part, and give each $j \in Y_\ell$ its corresponding weight $\alpha_j$ from that proportional allocation. \end{enumerate}
+\begin{proof} Consider the Dulmage-Mendelsohn decomposition $X_1 \sqcup Y_1, X_2 \sqcup Y_2, \dots$ of $G$.
+Assign for each $j \in J$ a rank $r_j$ equal to the index of the part to which it belongs: $Y_{r_j}$.
+For each part $X_k \sqcup Y_k$, find the perfect proportional allocation on the subgraph induced by this part, and give each $j \in Y_k$ its corresponding weight $\alpha_j$ from that proportional allocation.